MakutaZeml/Tinkers-of-the-Past/README.md

 ## Traits
 **Vengeful** - The more kills you make with a tool, the higher the attack damage bonus.

+## Configurations
+- vengefulDamageCap: applies a cap to the damage bonus for a weapon with Vengeful trait.
+Default is 0 (no cap).

 ## Mod issues
 Please log any issues or feature requests on the [Gitlab issue tracker](https://gitlab.com/chirptheboy/tinkers-delight/-/issues).